 Leading the effort is Kathy Dolan, of Queens New York.
 She needed a doctor's note to keep her sons together in kindergarten.
-After her battle, she founded twinslaw.com to push for change in every state similar to the Minnesota Statute.
+After her battle, she founded the Twins Law to push for legislation in every state similar to the Minnesota Statute.

 Whether children are ready to be separated or not, a lot of